oiax/tgweb/README.md

 ### Property Inheritance

-If no value is set for a particular property in the front matter of a page or an article, tgweb will search for a value in the following order:
+If no value is set for a particular property in the front matter of a page, tgweb will search for a value in the following order:

 1. the front matter of its wrapper if available